testplan.report.testing package

 Reset uid of the report, it can be useful when need to generate a global unique id instead of the current one.

-Used for interactive mode, the runtime status of a testcase may be one of RuntimeStatus.
+Used for interactive mode, the runtime status of a testcase will be one of RuntimeStatus.

 serialize()[source]